Ftkhan717/oktopod/How KVM and RDP are connected.md

 ### How KVM And RDP Are Connected to other PC's:

+* They both allow remote access to other computers over a network.
+KVM (Keyboard-Video-Mouse) is a hardware device that enables remote control of a computer's keyboard, video, and mouse, while RDP (Remote Desktop Protocol) is a software-based solution that allows remote access to a desktop or server over a network.
-Each team has its own notes and other teams have no access to there oneNote.
+* Each team has its own notes and other teams have no access to there oneNote.
-Every team has its assigned notebook and the links for KVM and RDP are written in that.
+* Every team has its assigned notebook and the links for KVM and RDP are written in that.

 ### KVM: